Refresh your home with these simple winter decorating ideas!

 It’s a mixed bag when it comes to taking down the Christmas decor.
 Some of us love a clean slate, others feel their home is much too bare and empty.
 I do agree that, once the tree comes down, it is a little shocking as to how empty everything feels.
-But!
-What if we embrace that instead?
-Think of all that empty space as an opportunity to hone your decorating skills and create a peaceful winter display to enjoy throughout the next few months.

 The inspiration piece for this whole serene winter display came from my vintage, thrifted Longaberger bowl seen in the photo above.
 I found this at the thrift store months ago, buried in a box, for only .99 cents!

 The creamy white paired with the deep blue seen on the bowl is the theme that I chose to use for this season.
 Those colors, combined with soothing greens as well as textural elements like flocked trees and pinecones, helped to create a vintage winter wonderland throughout my home.
-Join me as I share easy, affordable, and unfussy ways of decorating your home for winter!

-Simple Winter Decorating Ideas
+Simple Decor for Winter

 In the entry, this sweet little vignette greets us.
 The cute sign was a Christmas gift from my aunt and it’s just the perfect spot for it, don’t you think?
 Each time I walk by it, I’m reminded that there is always hope.
 It’s such a comforting feeling.